 - 34th & Chestnut x4 Level 2 Plugs

 - 38th & Walnut x4 Level 2 Plugs

 - Penn Museum x4 Level 2 Plugs

+- Pennovation x4 Level 2 Plugs

 An additional four charging stations are being planned for purchase and installation in FY23.

 If your department would like to purchase and install its own charging stations (Level 1 or Level 2), please reach out to Penn Transportation and Parking.
 The cost of the project will vary, but funding assistance may be available through the state of Pennsylvania and through PECO.
 Please refer to the Funding Quick Guide under Funding Resources for more information.